ArgonDesign/alogic/doc/ports.md

 }
 ```

-To allow full throughput output ports with the above non-blocking write
+To allow full throughput output ports with the above non-blocking write pattern,
-pattern, use a `bslice`, or `bslice fslice` if required.
+use a `bslice`, or `bslice fslice` if required.

 ### Waiting for transactions without consuming them

-The `.valid` property, combined with the `wait` statement can be used on
+The `.valid` property, combined with the `wait` statement can be used on input
-input ports to wait for an incoming transaction.
-This stalls state machines
+ports to wait for an incoming transaction.
+This stalls state machines until
-until the `valid` signal on the corresponding port becomes high.
+the `valid` signal on the corresponding port becomes high.

-<a href="http://afiddle.argondesign.com/?example=ports_waiting.alogic">Fiddle with this code here.</a>

 ```
   in sync ready void start;